sergeych/kotyara/readme.md

 ## Latest changes

+## Incompatible changes in `1.1.*`

+- Logging support is migrated to effective async logger from [mp_stools](https://github.com/sergeych/mp_stools).
+It is fatser, more robust especially due to some known problems with systemd journal, and more feature rich.
+Old logging tools are mostly removed.

+## Extensions

 - support for most simple types, enums as integers or strings
 - improved stability on errors and cancellations in coroutines (asynContext)